Skip to content

 Name

-The Chinese know Phecda as the Third Star of Northern Dipper (北斗三), referring to its position in an asterism that corresponds to the Big Dipper.
-The star is also known as Tiān Jī (天璣), or the Star of Celestial Shining Pearl.
+In traditional Chinese astronomy, Phecda was known as the Third Star of Northern Dipper (北斗三).
+Northern Dipper was an old Chinese asterism that corresponded to the Big Dipper.
+It was part of the Purple Forbidden Enclosure and represented the imperial palace.
+In China, Phecda is also known as Tiān Jī (天璣), the Star of Celestial Shining Pearl.

 The Hindu name for Gamma Ursae Majoris is Pulastya, after one of the Saptarishis (Seven Great Sages) in Hindu mythology.
 Pulastya was one of the Prajapati, Vedic deities of Hinduism.